Improving Call Handling and Follow Up

 Reception Call Checklist

-The single best way to improve call handling is to record and review calls.
-Not to spy on reception, but to identify patterns and training opportunities.
+The single best way to improve call handling is to regularly review performance with your team.
+Not to criticise, but to identify patterns and training opportunities.

 Scripts That Actually Work